asadovka/cyb_web2/browser-concept/README.md

 Tha main purpose of this document is to describe requirements and the structure of browser pages.
 With installed draw.io application or using the online version you can open mockups and check the current state of work.

+# Project description

+Cyber browser - an entrance point to start working with blockchains.

 # Requirements

 ## 1. Business Requirements

-- lead users to make payable actions (create registry, develop custom browser app, pay for developing functionality)
+- Lead users to make payable actions (create registry, develop custom browser app, pay for developing functionality)

 ## 2. Business rules

-- focusing on developers and Metamask users
+- Focusing on developers and Metamask users
-- developing in terms of web 3.0 principles
+- Developing in terms of web 3.0 principles
-- integration with Metamask
-- full tokenization of economy processes (valuation, transfering data)
+- Full tokenization of economy processes (valuation, transfering data)
-- collect feedback and create analytics with use of instruments that aviod collect personal data
+- Collect feedback and create analytics with use of instruments that aviod collect personal data

+## 3. Common functional requirements

+- Integration with Metamask
 - IPFS integration

-## 3. Common functional requirements

-- avoid pagination in all tables (use scrolling instead)
+- Avoid pagination in all tables (use scrolling instead)
-- prefered type of data structure - tables
+- Prefered type of data structure - tables

 ## 3. Common non-functional requirements

-- simple and attractive design
+- Simple and attractive design
-- intuitive UI
+- Intuitive UI

 ## 3. System requirements